Why I write: I never realised it until now. A tribute to two women

 A polygamous family I’ve just started reading ‘Tambaoga Mwanangu.’
 This is a story about how an eighteen year old boy, Tambaoga, went about trying to … Read more

-1. A breakdown in the transmission of cultural knowledge My grandmother is over a hundred years old.
-Now too old to live alone, she lives … Read more
+Key Takeaways 1.
+Losing our stories My grandmother is over a hundred years old.
+Now too old to live alone, she lives with my mother. … Read more

 1. Why Tembo-Shumba?
 I have come across a number of differing accounts on this clan.
 In one of them, it is stated that Tembo-Shumba (‘Zebra-Lion’) is … Read more